-Chakraphat: Named for Chakraphat Phiman Throne Hall, the Chakrapat is similar to the Chakri but considered more elegant.
+Chakraphat: Named for Chakraphat Phiman Throne Hall, the Chakraphat is similar to the Chakri but considered more elegant.
 The key difference is that this outfit uses two sabai layered over each other.
 The outer shawl is often highly ornate, with detailed embroidery.
-The Chakrapat is often highly accessorized with a necklace, a belt, a tiara, armbands, bracelets, and earrings depending on the occasion.
+The Chakraphat is often highly accessorized with a necklace, a belt, a tiara, armbands, bracelets, and earrings depending on the occasion.

-The Chakrapat may be worn for formal banquets and official dinners.
+The Chakraphat may be worn for formal banquets and official dinners.

 Siwalai: Named for Siwalai Garden in the Grand Palace, the Siwalai consists of a long-sleeve blouse with a short standing collar, a sabai draped across the chest like the Chakraphat, and a sinh with a front pleat that can be a separate piece or sewn into the blouse as one dress similar to the Boromphiman.

 The Siwalai is also commonly seen at royal ceremonies or at very formal daytime and evening events.

 Her Majesty Queen Sirikit has since been a long supporter of traditional Thai materials, especially Thai silk.
 Sericulture or silk farming is an extremely difficult trade passed down for generations.
 After harvesting and soaking the cocoons of the silk moth caterpillar, the silk is spun into threads and painstakingly woven by hand into complicated patterns.

 In 1976, the Queen graciously created the SUPPORT Foundation to preserve the history and craftsmanship of Thai textiles, particularly handwoven silk and cotton.
 The foundation has since been a steady source of income for rural farming communities, especially those prone to bouts of flooding and drought.